Skip to main content

 CommandDescription

-geoengine delete [--name <worker>] [--ver V]Delete a worker or a single version
+geoengine delete [--id <worker-id>] [--tag T]Delete a worker or a single tag

 geoengine image list|import|removeManage Docker images